Basic U-value calculations using BBA Software

 What will I get from BWF?

 We are able to carry out a basic U-value calculation based on Part 1 of the standard “BS EN ISO 10077 Thermal performance of windows, doors and shutters.
 Calculation of thermal transmittance.
-General” using the ECWINS software tool, which is only available through the BWF and only to BWF members.
+General”.
+You will need to be a BWF member to access this service

 Whether or not the window or doorset itself complies with the requirements of Building Regulations depends on the U-value it actually achieves.
-The BWF technical team can advise you on how to comply with the requirements of Part L. You submit the relevant data forms for the window or doorset to us.
-We will liaise with you if necessary to check aspects of this data and then calculate the U-value using the ECWINS software, and issue you with a certificate in accordance with that standard, which can be used as formal support when you supply U-value information to potential customers or Building Control Bodies (BCB).
+The BWF technical team can advise you on how to comply with the requirements of Part L. We will liaise with you if necessary to check aspects of this data and then calculate the U-value using the BBA software, and issue you with a certificate in accordance with that standard, which can be used as formal support when you supply U-value information to potential customers or Building Control Bodies (BCB).

 A U-value calculated by this method will be sufficient to satisfy the requirements of Building Regulations and/or CE Marking declarations (see below), but is not as precise as a full U-value simulation.
 It cannot be used as the basis for obtaining a full BFRC Window Energy Rating (WER), nor could it be submitted as if it were a WER.
 A U-value for an energy rating needs to be simulated to Part 2 of BS EN ISO 10077.
 The BWF offers other Toolkit + packages which can help you obtain full U-value simulations or Window Energy Ratings.